 Voting Rights

-Subject to sub-clause 23.2, each Member is entitled to one vote.
+General Members and Distinguished Members are entitled to one vote.

-A Non-Financial Member is not entitled vote.

 The Chairperson of the General Meeting does not have a second or casting vote if the vote on any resolution is tied.

 Show of Hands

 Subject to the Act, at any General Meeting a resolution put to the vote will be decided on a show of hands unless a poll is (before or on the declaration of the result of the show of hands) demanded: